adammouslik/Dualboot-Fedora-Windows-fix-/README.md

 I created a bootable Windows installation USB using Rufus (on another PC).
-⚠️ Fedora Media Writer did not work properly for this case.
+⚠️ Fedora Media Writer do not work properly for this case.
+I tried Ventoy but didnit worked for me.
+Try with WoeUSB.

 2. Boot into Windows Installer